Animae-Magnae-Prodigus/blog/index.md

 # Rules
-+ The titles of my commenting posts follow the pattern of "scores I gave \| Author Name - Work Name".
++ The titles of my commenting posts follow the pattern of "Property of the post with scores I gave \| Author Name - Work Name".

 + **Spoiler Alert**: For more details or reasons, go ahead the links. **Don't click the links of my notes below unless you want to read spoilers!**